-Immediately telephone your doctor, or the poisons information centre (telephone in Australia 13 11 26, in New Zealand 0800 POISON or 0800 764 766), or go to the accident and emergency department at your nearest hospital, if you think you or anyone else may have taken too much Ciprofloxacin-BW.
+Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at the nearest hospital, if you think you or anyone else may have taken too much CIPROFLOXACIN AN.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

-While you are taking Ciprofloxacin-
+While you are taking CIPROFLOXACIN AN